 Cheese and Other Food Products: True / False

 Decomposition and The Circle Of Life: True / False

 Making Medicine. : True / False

-For the next lesson: choose one of these ways and write a 1 page essay specifically on how your skills can complete this task.
+For the next lesson: choose one benefit of microbes to the giants and write a 1 page essay specifically on how your skills can complete this task.
 See you next class!